 This Special Publication summarizes the certification procedure for a new generation of silicon resistivity Standard Reference Materials (SRMs) 2541 through 2547.
-It includes in individual appendices the analysis of the associated uncertainty levels calculated from the certification data for each of the resistivity levels except for SRMs 2543 and 2544, the statistical analyses for which will be given in a supplementary report.
+It includes, in individual appendices, the analysis of the associated uncertainty levels calculated from the certification data for each of the resistivity levels.